Bijuva 1/100 (Estradiol (As Hemihydrate) And Progesterone)

 What Is Bijuva 1/100 Used For?

-Bijuva 1/100 is a hormone replacement therapy that contains two female hormones – estradiol and progesterone.
-It’s specifically designed for postmenopausal women who still have their uterus.
+Bijuva 1/100 is a hormone replacement therapy that combines estradiol and progesterone to alleviate symptoms associated with estrogen deficiency in postmenopausal women who still have a uterus.

 Primary Uses